pbklink/motif-core/etc/motif-core.api.md

     get referencable(): boolean;
 }

-// Warning: (ae-missing-release-tag) "QueryScanDataDefinition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "QueryScanDescriptorsDataDefinition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export class QueryScanDataDefinition extends FeedSubscriptionDataDefinition {
+export class QueryScanDescriptorsDataDefinition extends FeedSubscriptionDataDefinition {
     constructor();
     // (undocumented)
+    get referencable(): boolean;
+}

+// Warning: (ae-missing-release-tag) "QueryScanDetailDataDefinition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class QueryScanDetailDataDefinition extends FeedSubscriptionDataDefinition {
+    constructor();
+    // (undocumented)
     id: string;
     // (undocumented)
     get referencable(): boolean;
+}

+// Warning: (ae-missing-release-tag) "QueryScanDetailDataItem" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class QueryScanDetailDataItem extends PublisherSubscriptionDataItem {
+    // (undocumented)
+    get detail(): ScanDetail;
+    // (undocumented)
+    processMessage(msg: DataMessage): void;
 }

 // Warning: (ae-missing-release-tag) "QueryScanDetailDataMessage" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)